2019 Democratic Debate: Schedule, Lineup, Format

 “They’re going to have to bust a move,” Tim Malloy, assistant director of the Quinnipiac University Poll, said of the each of the candidates competing against frontrunner Joe Biden, the former vice president.
 “Obviously, Biden wants to come out where he started and unscathed, and anybody with 3% or below, it’s a fight for survival for raising money.”

-Here’s what you should know before the 2019 Democratic debates:
+Here’s what you should know before you watch the 2019 Democratic debates:

 What time does the 2019 Democratic debate start?